About Me

-I am a postdoctoral researcher at the University of Glasgow, Scotland.
-My current research focuses on using landscape evolution models to understand the tectonics of the European Alps.
-I have wide-ranging research interests and previous experience, incorporating aspects of structural geology, geophysics, and geomorphology.
+I am assistant professor at the University of Nebraska Omaha.
+I have wide-ranging research interests and previous experience, bridging structural geology, geophysics, and geomorphology.
 I use both field work and computer modeling in my research, and I find that the two approaches complement each other.
-My Ph.D. research focused on fault-related folding in the North Canterbury Region of New Zealand, and included the development of new methods and a computer program (see the Trishear Program page) for fitting kinematic models of folding to data of several different types.
+My Ph.D. research focused on fault-related folding in the North Canterbury Region of New Zealand, and included the development of new methods and a computer program for fitting kinematic models of folding to data of several different types.
+My subsequent work has focused on data inversion and machine learning in structural geology, near-surface geophysics in the critical zone, and landscape evolution modelling.
+Broadly, I study processes spanning from the Earth's surface to the base of the brittle crust.
+These outer layers of the earth are critically important to humanity as the regions within which we encounter natural hazards, develop natural resources, and share space with our natural environment.

 I completed my B.A. at Williams College in Massachusetts, where I majored in both geoscience and astrophysics, and I received my Ph.D. from Penn State, in the Department of Geosciences.
-Since then and before coming to Scotland, I have worked as an adjunct instructor at Slippery Rock University of Pennsylvania,a postdoc at Penn State, a postdoc at the University of Stavanger, Norway, and a postdoc jointly with the Bureau de Recherches Géologiques et Minières (BRGM) and Université de Pau et Pays de l'Adour (UPPA), France.
+After that, and before coming to Omaha, I worked as an adjunct instructor and then a postdoc for several years at multiple institutions in Pennsylvania, Norway, France, and Scotland.

 For more about my research projects, see my Research page, and for a list of my publications, see my Google Scholar profile or my C.V.
 For computer code developed during my research see my Github page.